 Dividend Yield: 3.4%

 CVS Health (NYSE:CVS) has had a rough go of it in recent years.
 In March, CVS stock touched its lowest level in almost six years, and it has re-tested those lows several times since.
 The acquisition of Aetna is under review even after it closed.
 Lower reimbursement rates and reduced savings on generic drugs are pressuring the entire pharmacy sector: rivals Walgreens (NASDAQ:WBA) and Rite Aid (NYSE:RAD) are struggling as well.

-But as I wrote this week, to at least some extent all of those headwinds seem priced in.
+But as I wrote previously, at least some extent all of those headwinds seem priced in.
 CVS stock trades at historically low multiples.
 There are still benefits to come from the company’s efforts to change healthcare, and the integration of Aetna with its existing pharmacy business.

 Bristol-Myers Squibb (BMY)

 Pharmaceutical companies, too, used to be a safe haven for income investors.
 They generally offered dividend yields of at least 2% — and protection from market and economic downturns.
 That’s no longer the case, however — which highlights the potential risk in Bristol-Myers Squibb (NYSE:BMY).

 U.S. companies, in particular, have struggled to find blockbusters.
 As a result, patent expirations on key product lead companies to search for growth however it can be found.
 For Bristol-Myers Squibb, products like Orencia (which treats rheumatoid arthritis) and blood thinner Eliquis are losing their protection shortly.
 And so the company went and acquired biotechnology major Celgene (NASDAQ:CELG).